kmagusiak/odoo-vscode/README.md

 # Improvements

 TODO restore database
+- drop and recreate new
+- reset passwords and configuration
+TODO odoo.sh: update modules
 TODO lint run
 TODO test run
+TODO shell debug?
+TODO test with browser (chrome?)
+TODO github actions

-TODO store files in database by default requires to have a module to change this and migrate data
+Store files in database by default requires to have a module to change this and migrate data

+.devcontainer doesn't work because of UID=1000 and odoo=101

 # Dockerized Odoo